Galaxy 15: Failure

 On April 5, 2010, Galaxy 15 ceased responding to commands sent to it by controllers on the ground.
 However, it is unclear when the actual initial failure date was because commands are often sent by satellite operators days or even weeks apart.
 Without commands necessary for stationkeeping it began to drift east away from its allotted orbital slot.
 All television signals were transferred to other satellites and all intentional transmissions were ceased.
 The Galaxy 12 satellite was removed from on-orbit storage at 123° West to replace Galaxy 15 at the 133° West orbital slot.
 Galaxy 12 was originally slated to replace another satellite Galaxy 27 which had to be relocated to 45.1° East for the start of a mission critical service for the United States government.
 Due to the necessity of relocating Galaxy 12 to 133° West, Intelsat was forced to leave 129° West vacant.
 On 20 April, Orbital Sciences theorized that they believed solar activity was responsible for the satellite malfunctioning, although a later statement by the company said that the company had been unable to actually settle on "a single root cause."
 On May 3, an attempt at a very momentary series of strong pulses intended to cause a power system malfunction were sent to Galaxy 15.
 Unfortunately, this did not have the desired effect of causing a power system overload and subsequent shut down of the active transponders.
 It was the concern of neighboring satellite operators that this type of recovery attempt would have had the potential to permanently damage sensitive hardware on board a satellite and could have contributed to placing a satellite into a permanent unrecoverable control state.

-The spacecraft failure was most likely caused by the spacecraft charging.
+The failure was most likely caused by an electrostatic discharge that knocked out the satellite's communications systems, as a side-effect of spacecraft charging from solar radiation.